slamora/brackets-wiki/Brackets-Smoke-Tests.md

 1. On line 3, verify ``Function`` method code hints on ``foo``
 1. In the project tree, right click on ``temp.js`` and choose delete (when prompted discard changes)
 1. Open the OS Trash/Recycle Bin and confirm ``temp.js`` was deleted
-1. Resize the window.
-Verify that the editor resizes properly.
 1. Move mouse over the name of the source of an `<img>` tag (e.g. "images/events.jpg" on line 33).
 Verify that Hover Preview of the image is displayed properly with the width and height.
 1. Set the cursor in the `<body>` tag immediately before the `>`.
 1. Enter a space.
 Verify that a list of attribute hints pops up and you can navigate the list with up/down arrow key.